How to configure IPv6 on CentOS

 IPV6_DEFAULTGW=IPv6_GATEWAY

-Restart the network service by running the following command:
+In order to activate the changes, restart the network service by running the following command:

-$ sudo systemctl restart network
+sudo systemctl restart network

 To verify that the static IPv6 address and gateway have been successfully configured, run the ip addr and ip route commands and look for the IPv6 address and gateway in the output.